Adyen/adyen-hybris/README.md

 For more detailed instructions you can visit the [documentation page](https://docs.adyen.com/developers/plug-ins-and-partners/hybris)
 Please make sure your merchant has Variant true in API and responses section so that you get paymentMethod back in response.

+### 6. Add your Adyen credentials to the BaseStore via Hybris backoffice

 ## Supported payment methods

 ### Credit Cards

 Credit Card payments are supported using Checkout Components.

+### UPI Collect or qr

+Are supported using Checkout Components.

 ### Apple Pay